 Fatal Fury: Geese Howard in Real Bout Special.
 He dies in the first Real Bout, only to come back as "Nightmare Geese" in Real Bout Special (it's implied that the Nightmare Geese battle takes place in the player character's mind, as Geese has an odd aura around his feet and enhanced powers).

 In Brawl, extra doors appear in three stages after you beat Tabuu; going inside them will pit you against Toon Link, Star Wolf, or Jigglypuff, depending on the level.
+However, you only have one chance to defeat them and their AI is much more aggressive than the characters you fought previously.

 Soul Calibur 3 also has a bonus boss.
 The arcade and Tales Of Souls modes will almost always be fought against Zasalamel's demonic form, Abyss, but an even stronger opponent called Night Terror can be fought.
 Night Terror will replace Abyss if the player encounters and defeats Olcadan before arriving at the cathedral where the last few battles take place.
 Night Terror can also be fought in the 'Final Battle' mission of the game's challenge mode.